Phase-locked loop: Spread spectrum

 All electronic systems emit some unwanted radio frequency energy.
 Various regulatory agencies (such as the FCC in the United States) put limits on the emitted energy and any interference caused by it.
-The emitted noise generally appears at sharp spectral peaks (usually at the operating frequency of the device, and a few harmonics).
+The emitted noise generally appears at sharp spectral peaks (usually at the operating frequency of the device and a few harmonics).
 A system designer can use a spread-spectrum PLL to reduce interference with high-Q receivers by spreading the energy over a larger portion of the spectrum.
 For example, by changing the operating frequency up and down by a small amount (about 1%), a device running at hundreds of megahertz can spread its interference evenly over a few megahertz of spectrum, which drastically reduces the amount of noise seen on broadcast FM radio channels, which have a bandwidth of several tens of kilohertz.

 Clock distribution

-Typically, the reference clock enters the chip and drives a phase locked loop (PLL), which then drives the system's clock distribution.
+Typically, the reference clock enters the chip and drives a PLL, which then drives the system's clock distribution.
 The clock distribution is usually balanced so that the clock arrives at every endpoint simultaneously.
 One of those endpoints is the PLL's feedback input.
-The function of the PLL is to compare the distributed clock to the incoming reference clock, and vary the phase and frequency of its output until the reference and feedback clocks are phase and frequency matched.
+The function of the PLL is to compare the distributed clock to the incoming reference clock and vary the phase and frequency of its output until the reference and feedback clocks are phase and frequency matched.

 PLLs are ubiquitous—they tune clocks in systems several feet across, as well as clocks in small portions of individual chips.
 Sometimes the reference clock may not actually be a pure clock at all, but rather a data stream with enough transitions that the PLL is able to recover a regular clock from that stream.
-Sometimes the reference clock is the same frequency as the clock driven through the clock distribution, other times the distributed clock may be some rational multiple of the reference.
+Sometimes the reference clock is the same frequency as the clock driven through the clock distribution; other times the distributed clock may be some rational multiple of the reference.

 AM detection

-A PLL may be used to synchronously demodulate amplitude modulated (AM) signals.
+A PLL may be used to synchronously demodulate amplitude-modulated (AM) signals.
 The PLL recovers the phase and frequency of the incoming AM signal's carrier.
-The recovered phase at the VCO differs from the carrier's by 90°, so it is shifted in phase to match, and then fed to a multiplier.
+The recovered phase at the VCO differs from the carrier's by 90°, so it is shifted in phase to match and then fed to a multiplier.
 The output of the multiplier contains both the sum and the difference frequency signals, and the demodulated output is obtained by low-pass filtering.
-Since the PLL responds only to the carrier frequencies which are very close to the VCO output, a PLL AM detector exhibits a high degree of selectivity and noise immunity which is not possible with conventional peak type AM demodulators.
+Since the PLL responds only to the carrier frequencies that are very close to the VCO output, a PLL AM detector exhibits a high degree of selectivity and noise immunity, which is not possible with conventional peak-type AM demodulators.
 However, the loop may lose lock where AM signals have 100% modulation depth.